pygame/pygame/docs/reST/ref/transform.rst

    the destination surface must be the same format.

    .. versionchanged:: 2.1.4 internal scaling algorithm was replaced with a nearly
       equivalent one that is 40% faster.
-Scale results will be just so slightly different.
+Scale results will be very slightly different.

    .. ## pygame.transform.scale ##